shaik1002/biggitlabbomb/doc/user/project/web_ide/index.md

 For more information, see [View missed notifications](#view-missed-notifications).

-## Use the Command Palette
+## Use the command palette

-You can use the Command Palette to access many commands.
+You can use the command palette to access many commands.
-To open the Command Palette and run a command in the Web IDE:
+To open the command palette and run a command in the Web IDE:

 1. Press <kbd>Shift</kbd>+<kbd>Command</kbd>+<kbd>P</kbd>.
 1. Enter or select the command.